-An extraordinary meeting may be held should the association meeting so decide or the board see it relevant or if at least 10 % of association members entitled to vote require it, in writing, to address a specific issue.
-The meeting must take place within thirty (30) days of presenting the requirement to the board of the association.
+An extraordinary meeting may be held should the association meeting so decide or the board considers it relevant or if at least 10 % of association members entitled to vote require it, in writing, to address a specific issue.
+The meeting must take place within thirty (30) days of presenting the request to the board of the association.

-Each full member has one vote.
-In addition, they may have additional votes for every 0.5% their membership fee represents of all membership fees received by the association.
+Each full member has one vote at the meeting of the associationjä.
+A family member or a support member does not have a right to vote.
 A full member may use their vote in writing via an authorized agent.
 However, no one may represent more than two members in a meeting or vote with more than 5% (1/20) of all votes in a meeting.

-Support members, honorary chairmen, and honorary members have the right to attend and to speak at meetings.
+Support members, family members, honorary chairmen, and honorary members have the right to attend and to speak at meetings.

-Unless otherwise provisioned, any decisions in an association meeting are made by majority vote.
+Unless otherwise provisioned, the motion to be carried by the association shall be the motion supported by more than half of the vote.
+In an election to be held at a meeting, a majority vote system shall be followed.
 In the event of a tie, the vote of the chairman is the casting vote.
 However, in an election the result is drawn.

 11 § SUMMONING AN ASSOCIATION MEETING